MichalBartek-14/ACT_Group6/README.md

+TODO:
+1. should include some nice pictures
+2. should add citations to papers
+3. should update the file structure (the names are a bit wrong)
+4. add license

 # Introduction
 this project is an analysis of GPR (ground penetrating radar) data.
 The goal is to retrieve specific signals that belong to tree roots